dalibo/ldap2pg/docs/config.md

 particular role has one defined ACL granted.
 An ACL assignment is identified by an ACL name, a database, a schema and a role.

-`acl` key references an ACL by it's name.
+`acl` key references an ACL by its name.

 `database` allows to scope the grant to a database.
 By default, `database` is inherited from the synchronization map.
 The special database name `__all__` means **all** databases. `ldap2pg` will loop every databases in the cluster but `template0` and apply the `grant` or `revoke` query on it.

-The same way, `schema` allows to scope the grant to a schema, regardless of database.
+In the same way, `schema` allows to scope the grant to a schema, regardless of database.
 If `schema` is `__any__` or `null`, the `grant` or `revoke` query will receive `None` as schema.

-`role` or `roles` key allow to specify statically one or more role to grant the ACL to. `role` must be a string or a list of string.
-Referenced roles must be created in the cluster and wont be implicitly created.
+`role` or `roles` keys allow to specify statically one or more role to grant the ACL to. `role` must be a string or a list of strings.
+Referenced roles must be created in the cluster and won't be implicitly created.

 `role_attribute` specifies how to fetch role name from LDAP entries.
-Just like any `*_attribute` key, it accept a `DN` attribute as well e.g: `name.cn`.
+Just like any `*_attribute` key, it accepts a `DN` attribute as well e.g: `name.cn`.

-`role_match` is a pattern allowing you to limit de grant to roles whom name matches `role_match`.
+`role_match` is a pattern allowing you to limit the grant to roles whom name matches `role_match`.

 Here is a full example: